fbpx

 Mrs. K. G. Robertson wrote: “My son has tried the following: Remedial teaching, extra lessons and occupational therapy.
 Unfortunately, although there was an improvement my son’s problem remained.
 This resulted in him avoiding any reading and writing.
 He developed behavioral problems.
 He was ashamed of his dyslexia.
 We started your program and within two months he improved to the extent that he will pick up and read a newspaper or magazine of his own free will – without prompting.
 He has stopped reversing and substituting the letters b, p, and d.
 He writes messages freely.
 Your program has made an immense difference.”

-Table 1 shows the summarized i-Ready test results of a visual dyslexia student after three months of twice-weekly tutoring going forward.
+Table 1 shows the summarized i-Ready test results of a student with visual dyslexia after three months of twice-weekly tutoring going forward.
 In Table 2, one can also see his comprehensive i-Ready scores before (yellow) and after (green) he started Edublox training.
-In summary, the student progressed from approximately one year behind in most reading areas excluding phonological awareness (34th percentile), to average or above average in all reading areas (60th percentile) in eleven months.
+In summary, in eleven months, the student progressed from approximately one year behind in most reading areas, excluding phonological awareness (34th percentile), to average or above average in all reading areas (60th percentile).

 .